709 The Neuroscience of Design for Virtual Learning

 WebEx, Adobe Connect, and Citrix.

-Dr. Joe Pulichino is senior manager of professional standards training at T-Mobile.
+Dr. Joe Pulichino is principal consultant at Athena Learning Solutions.
 Joe has been a leader in the field of learning and development for over 40 years.
 His expertise covers compliance & ethics; leadership development; sales and technical training; human capital and talent management; and training assessment and evaluation.
 He holds an EdD in education technology from Pepperdine University.
 He is the author of the LinkedIn Learning courses Brain-based eLearning Design and Instructional Design Essentials.
 Formerly research director at The eLearning Guild, Joe has published widely in business and academic journals and has presented his research at many industry conferences.